ZenglerLab/MIND-/README.md

 ***

-# Microbial guilds and Niche Determination (G-MiND)
+# Guild-based microbiome Classification and Microbial and Niche Determination (GC-MiND)

 This repository contains scripts associated to the following manuscript (_Submitted to the journal Nature in 2023_):